Gnathodus

 Gnathodus is an extinct conodont genus in the family Idiognathodontidae.

+Palaeobiology

+Feeding

+Dental microwear indicates that the occlusal cycle of Gnathodus bilineatus consisted of rotation of the P_{1} elements in the transverse plane of the anterior–posterior axis, with separation of the P_{1} elements occurring to enable the entry of food particles.

 Use in stratigraphy

 The Tournaisian, the oldest age of the Mississippian (also known as Lower Carboniferous), contains eight conodont biozones, 3 of which are defined by Gnathodus species: